Dallas Cowboys vs. New Orleans Saints NFL Week 13 Odds, Plays and Insights for December 2, 2021

 Home and road insights

-- At home this year, New Orleans has two wins against the spread and is 2-4 overall.
+- New Orleans has two wins against the spread, and is 2-4 overall, at home this year.

-- The Saints are winless ATS (0-2) as 4.5-point underdogs or greater at home.

-- New Orleans has hit the over in three of six games at home this season.
+- This year, New Orleans has hit the over in three of six home games.

 Powered by Data Skrive.